Cynsar-Capital/cynsar-capital-web/content/pages/privacy-policy-for-website.md

   - type: TextSection
     colors: colors-d
     variant: variant-a
-    title: This in an empty page
+    title: Privacy is in our genes
     text: >
       Welcome to our website!
 We're thrilled you've decided to visit us instead of doing something more productive.